 As for high school students, Dickinson is trying to avoid the possible negative consequences of suspension and expulsion, Spahn said, such as getting behind in their school work, feeling alienated from school, getting into trouble when they are left unsupervised in the community, and potentially dropping out.

 Omojola said her organization is working with the associations representing school boards and administrators, the California Department of Education and The California Endowment, to develop regional trainings on these alternatives for schools and school districts that suspend and expel large numbers of their students.
 Last year a bill sponsored by Senate President pro Tem Darrell Steinberg (D-Sacramento) that would have set up such trainings was vetoed by Brown.
 “We’re seeking non-legislative ways of doing the same thing,” Omojola said.

 More training for teachers and administrators in alternative disciplinary measures is something that the associations have supported for a long time.
 “I am excited about upcoming professional development opportunities being developed,” Preston said.
 “A lot is happening behind the scenes.”

 Meanwhile, Public Counsel recently created a toolkit for administrators and teachers who want to implement positive discipline techniques.

 Note: The California Endowment is one of the funders of EdSource.

-Filed under: Discipline, Equity issues, K-12 Challenges, Interventions, Race, Ethnicity, Reporting & Analysis, Students · Tags: Darrell Steinberg, Jerry Brown, Roger Dickinson, School Discipline, Willful Defiance
+Filed under: Equity issues, High School Completion, K-12 Reform, Race, Ethnicity, Reporting & Analysis, Students · Tags: Darrell Steinberg, Jerry Brown, Roger Dickinson, School Discipline, Willful Defiance